List of DC Comics characters: F: Flash

-Arnold John Flass
+Arnold Flass

-Arnold John Flass is a corrupt police detective in Gotham who appeared in Batman #404 (February 1987).
+Arnold John Flass is a fictional character appearing in American comic books published by DC Comics.
+He first appeared in Batman #404 (February 1987).

-Then-Lieutenant Jim Gordon's partner upon his arrival in Gotham, Detective Arnold is in the pockets of drug dealer Jefferson Skeevers, crime boss Carmine Falcone and corrupt Commissioner Gillian B. Loeb.
-He is apparently murdered by the Hangman killer, but had previously appeared in a story set years after the Hangman killings.
+Then-Lieutenant Jim Gordon's partner upon his arrival in Gotham, Flass is a corrupt police detective and an ally of drug dealer Jefferson Skeevers, crime boss Carmine Falcone and corrupt Commissioner Gillian B. Loeb.
+He's apparently murdered by the Hangman killer, but previously appeared in a story set years after the Hangman killings.